Azure/azure-functions-dotnet-worker/README.md

 3. If necessary, use `az account set` to select the subscription you want to use.

 4. Create a resource group, Storage account, and Azure Functions app.
+If you would like to use an existing Windows .NET Core 3 function app, please skip this step.

     ```bash
     az group create --name AzureFunctionsQuickstart-rg --location westeurope